sinajet/nx_mtp_sender/README.md

 ## Installation

-1.You can download the exe file from release, also you can use the py file but not recomended
+1.You can download the exe file from [Releases](https://github.com/sinajet/nx_mtp_sender/releases), also you can use the py file but not recomended

 > **Note**: Requires Windows with [Windows Portable Devices API](https://learn.microsoft.com/en-us/windows/win32/mtp/mtp-porting-kit)